cages/las-util-php/README.md

 LAS-Util current functionality:
-- Upload a LAS file that includes only the VERSION section
+- Upload a LAS file that includes only the VERSION, WELL and CURVE header sections
-- Parse the VERSION section and save it to the database
-- Parse the WELL INFORMATION section and save it to the database
+  Parse the sections and add them to the database
 - Display a list of uploaded files
 - Display details on a selected uploaded file
-- **Provide api for listing uploaded LAS docs and details**
+- Provide api for listing uploaded LAS docs and details

-It has been tested with PHP 7.3.9
+It has been tested with PHP 7.4.1

 Future versions will implement:
+- Parse the PARAMETER las section if included in the upload file
+- Implement unit testing
 - Add LAS file posting api
-- Parse the next las section if included in the upload file
-- Implement unit testing
-- Clean up web display layout
+- Improve web display layout

 DEPENDENCIES